zowe/docs-site/docs/user-guide/k8s-prereqs.md

-# Prerequisites for Zowe server containers
+# Preparing for Zowe server containers installation

 Before you install the Zowe server container, make sure that you have the required software and environments.